selcukgoktas/SalesforceDeveloperTraining/README.md

 Bulk update available Standard list Controller visual force page example.
 All related visualforce page are prefix with **VF4\_**

+### Visual Force 5 - Visualforce with Javascript

+In this example we will use javascript inside the visualforce pages.

 ## Aura Lightning Component

 ### Aura1 - Simple Calculator without Attribute Tag